It’s Time for a Dieting Ceasefire

 - You know wisdom is sexy.

 Enrollment is sold out for Fall 2014.
-Sign-up below to know about a mini-Truce with Food adventure coming in January and the Spring Truce with Food session!
+Sign-up below to be the first to know about enrollment for April 2, 2015 and receive the first lesson for Truce with Food free!

 Now imagine it’s time to decide on dinner.